-Part 3: Bag of Beads Game (10-15 minutes)
+Part 2: Bag of Beads Game (10-15 minutes)

-Prep: Bag up the beads and prepare either the dry erase boards or the paper on clipboards.
+Prep: Bag up the beads and prepare either the dry-erase boards or the paper on clipboards.
 Make a list of review questions based on the examples that follow.
+Note: If you don't have beads, you can use card stock cut into squares instead.

 Divide the class into teams.
-Ask review questions such as the following, based on information covered this week.
+Ask review questions such as the following sample questions based on information covered so far this week.
 Teams decide on the answer and write it on a dry erase board, then show their answer when it's time.
 If they got it right, they come up and choose a bead from the bag without looking.
 If they don't have that color, they keep it.
 If they do, they throw it back in the bag.
 The goal is to be the first team to collect one of each color and to put them in order.
-As they get them, they can thread them on the pipe cleaner for safekeeping, but they'll need to keep rearranging them to get them in order.
+As they get them, they can thread them on the pipe cleaner for safe keeping, but they'll need to keep rearranging them to get them in order.